Kilkenni/sb.Teleport/readme.md

 Download as a folder and drop to `StarboundLocation/mods`.
 If you don't need access to source,`/src` folder can be safely removed.

 Currently in alpha phase.
+Especially editing bookmarks.
 Backup your character before installing!

 ## Usage